Skip to main content

 Thermador-Pro-Harmony-vs-Pro-Grand-Ranges

-You can choose to add an induction set of burners to the Pro Grand, which is the best option for simmering and speed.
+You can add a set of induction burners to the Pro Grand, which is the best option for simmering or quick boiling.
+Induction burners have better temperature control and fast heat response.

 Induction is also easier to vent and clean, especially for Massachusetts residents.

-The Thermador Pro Grand gas range is self-cleaning, but it is also more expensive, costing about $1,500-$2,000 more than the Pro Harmony.
+The Thermador Pro Grand gas range is self-cleaning but is also more expensive, costing about $1,500-$2,000 more than the Pro Harmony.

-The Pro Grand protrudes by 3 inches, which is why the Harmony series is more popular as it sits flush in the cabinet.
+This is one reason why the Harmony series is more popular - it sits flush with the cabinets.

 Star Burners